EidolonHost/space-personal/README.md

 The project's official website is: [https://spacepanel.io](https://spacepanel.io) now deprecated.
 We'll set up a new website regarding this project and rename this project at a later time to avoid conflicts as after all, this is a fork.

 ## Update
 The site no longer has any sort of link to the Open Source version.
-The repository for SpacePanel has since then been deleted.
+The repository for SpacePanel is... surprisingly, still present [here](https://github.com/silverp1/space-personal).
+At one point, it was deleted.
 There are several forks that exist and none of them have had code pushed, including this repository as of this commit.
+This project is now the only one that's still got working code for SpacePersonal.

 I have begun to work on this project, myself.
 I'm currently updating bits and pieces of Space-Personal and working on getting it into a more usable state... so bear with me while I work on do that.
 At the same time, though, I want to note that I'm learning how Python works.

 So... yes, that means I'm completely unfamiliar with how Python works in general.
 But I will be using lots of tools to help me with testing and making sure I release at least moderately functional code that won't blow up... and hopefully, not create any exploit holes.

 However, if you _do_ find one, please let me know immediately, along with a patch by way of messaging me through GitHub.
 I **will** act on a security issue that's been reported.

+## LICENSING

+The [IndieGoGo page](https://www.indiegogo.com/projects/spacepanel-not-currently-active#/) says it's Open-Source but there is currently no active license of any sort attached, so technically this project is in a legal grey area.

 ---